knandersen/dmjx-intelligent-design-2024/modules/module2-generative-ai/exercise5-gpt-api.md

 Can the text you generate using ChatGPT itself be part of your next prompt?
 Potentially creating a never ending stream of text.
 What kind of results does this yield?

-### Text as a graphical element
+## Exercise 5.4: Text as a graphical element

 Text itself can be a graphical element.
+Look for inspiration out in the world, in books, online, etc. and find something you really like.
+Analyze the graphic expression, what colors, techniques, typefaces, etc. are they using.

+Build a small application that either mimicks or is inspired by your source of inspiration.

-Can you use GPT to return text in a way that makes it graphical? eg ASCII art, grids, etc.
+Use GPT to return text and use the text in a way that makes it graphical eg ASCII art, grids, etc.

-## Exercise 5.4: JSON output (optional)
+## Exercise 5.5: JSON output (optional)

 One of the difficult things about using GPT in your own app can be getting a response in the correct format.
 Fortunately, OpenAI have added the option to specify a JSON schema that you want data to be returned in.